 FOAEAA provides for the search and release of information from designated federal information banks to help trace and locate a family support debtor for enforcement purposes.

-Bill C-78 proposes amendments that would now permit the release of information to a court for the purposes of establishing and varying support.Footnote 46 These amendments would include important safeguards that account for situations of family violence.
-For example, before an application for tracing could be made, FOAEAA would require the court to be satisfied that the release of tracing information would not likely jeopardize the safety or security of any person.
+The legislation passed in 2019 includes amendments that will permit the release of information to a court for the purposes of establishing and varying support.Footnote 48 These amendments include important safeguards that account for situations of family violence.
+For example, before an application for tracing could be made, FOAEAA will require the court to be satisfied that the release of tracing information will not likely jeopardize the safety or security of any person.

-Finally, where information is released to a court pursuant to FOAEAA, Bill C-78 would require that the information be sealed and kept in a location to which the public has no access.
+Finally, where information is released to a court pursuant to FOAEAA, the 2019 amendments require that the information be sealed and kept in a location to which the public has no access.

 C. Helping to reduce poverty

 Separation and divorce can have significant economic impacts on families.
 The payment of support is a key factor in reducing the risk of poverty, especially for children, and low-income and lone-parent families.
 The data on the financial challenges of lone parenthood are stark.
 In 2016, the median net worth of Canadian couples with children under 18 was $361,400, while the median net worth of lone-parent families was less than a sixth of that at only $57,200.Footnote 49

 Children need the financial support of both parents and are legally entitled to this support after separation or divorce.
 To determine an appropriate child support amount, federal, provincial and territorial child support laws require parents to disclose specific income information and set out penalties and consequences if a parent fails to disclose this information.
 This includes imputing income, which means that a court assumes that the parent’s income is a certain amount for child support purposes, and the child support order is based on that income.